dtinblack/dtinblack.github.io/assets/md/maintenance.md

 gem --version
 ```

-If it needs updating then:
+To update the system then:

 ```
 gem update --system